top of page

 MISSION

-There are two key focus areas of the lab:
+There are a number of key focus areas of the lab:

-Another key aspect of our work is in understanding carcinogenesis and metastasis.
+• Another key aspect of our work is in understanding regulatory processes underlying Carcinogenesis and Metastasis.
 Cancer is a collection of over 200 different diseases (most with multiple subtypes) characterized by abnormal cell growth, deregulated proliferation, and tissue invasion.
 Its evolutionary nature, the resultant heterogeneity within and between tumours, together with complex interactions with the microenvironment, lead to difficulty in treating or finding a cure.
 Perturbation in cellular information flow due to mutations, genetic aberrations, ploidy, metabolic reprogramming and cellular pathway and network deregulation, result in complex phenotypes that promote carcinogenesis.
-We are particularly interested in early detection and diagnosis of cancer.
+We are particularly focused on developing AI approaches for early detection and diagnosis of cancer.

 UPCOMING TALKS